 Credit: Trish Matheny

 The Coleman Roadtrip 285 tops the list of our favorite propane models when it comes to grill control and temperature regulation.
-There are three dials that control the different zones, but all of those heat zones overlap.
+Three dials control the different zones, but all of those heat zones overlap.
 The middle dial controls a burner that spans the length of the whole grill, while the other two dials control an additional burner on each side.
 With all of them on, it evenly heats the entire cooking area.
 The Roadtrip 285 produced better results from our white bread heat mapping test than any other grill we've tested.
 Though the Weber Traveler does not feature a triple burner configuration, it does feature an accurate thermometer on the lid and a single adjustable dial that offers a wide range of settings.

 It would be very difficult to beat the white bread heat distribution test results produced by the Coleman Roadtrip 285.